Do your research

 - travel insurance.

-The IC Regulations set out the minimum requirements for such policies such as minimum policy limits and the required risks or insured events to be covered by the prescribed contract.
+The provisions about prescribed contracts remain in the IC Act.
+Prescribed contracts are those included in the list above.
+The IC Regulations set out the minimum requirements for these policies such as minimum policy limits and the required risks or insured events to be covered by the prescribed contract.

-If the policy under Something of value, such as money, given by one person to another person as part of a contract. is a prescribed contract, it is important to check the IC Regulations to ensure that your policy conforms with the minimum requirements.
+If the policy under consideration is a prescribed contract, it is important to check the IC Regulations to ensure that your policy conforms with the minimum requirements.

 If an insurer seeks to reduce or decline cover under a prescribed contract, you should confirm that the term relied on by the insurer is permitted by the IC Regulations.